Severe Thunderstorm Warning issued for Juneau, Monroe, Richland, Vernon by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Juneau, Monroe, Richland, Vernon by NWS

-Effective: 2021-09-20 19:52:00 CDT Expires: 2021-09-20 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Juneau; Monroe; Richland; Vernon A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR SOUTHERN JUNEAU...NORTHEASTERN VERNON...NORTHEASTERN RICHLAND AND SOUTHEASTERN MONROE COUNTIES At 751 PM CDT, severe thunderstorms were located along a line extending from Elroy to near Wonewoc to 6 miles west of Reedsburg, moving northeast at 55 mph.
+Effective: 2021-09-20 19:41:00 CDT Expires: 2021-09-20 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Juneau; Monroe; Richland; Vernon The National Weather Service in La Crosse has issued a * Severe Thunderstorm Warning for Southern Juneau County in central Wisconsin Northeastern Vernon County in southwestern Wisconsin Northeastern Richland County in southwestern Wisconsin Southeastern Monroe County in west central Wisconsin * Until 815 PM CDT. * At 740 PM CDT, severe thunderstorms were located along a line extending from 10 miles west of Elroy to Hillsboro to 11 miles southwest of Wonewoc, moving northeast at 55 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-These severe storms will be near Mauston and New Lisbon around 805 PM CDT.
-Other locations impacted by these severe thunderstorms include Arrowhead Resort Campground, Dells Timberland Campground, Lindina, Union Center, Bunker Hill, Cazenovia and Johnson Hill.
+IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Wonewoc around 745 PM CDT.
+Elroy around 750 PM CDT.
+Mauston around 755 PM CDT.
+New Lisbon around 800 PM CDT.
+Other locations impacted by these severe thunderstorms include Bartons Corners, Dells Timberland Campground, Bunker Hill, Johnson Hill, Lyndon Station, Germantown and Glendale.
 This includes Interstate 90/94 between mile markers 59 and 80.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0